 Some rabbits show very little, if any symptoms of an impending pregnancy so you may just find a litter of babies one day.
 Signs that your rabbit may be pregnant are;

-- where to buy cheap accutane Change in body shape – Although rabbit’s don’t show pregnancy in the same way a human does, she will get bigger and gain weight (although weight gain is very small and only really changes towards the end.
+- Change in body shape – Although rabbits don’t show pregnancy in the same way a human does, she will get bigger and gain weight (although weight gain is very small and only really changes towards the end.
 However unless you knew her pre-pregnancy weight, this won’t be of any use).
-Rabbits are a prey species and carry their babies high to allow them to run away from predators if needed.
+Rabbits are a prey species and carry their babies high to allow them to escape predators if needed.
 A vet would be able to palpate her abdomen to feel for babies if you are unsure, don’t do this yourself if you are inexperienced as you could hurt the foetuses.

 How long is a rabbit pregnancy?

 Rabbits can give birth between 28 – 32 days, so if you know when she was mated, you should have a good idea of when the babies are due.